JHU-PL-Lab/www-pl/logistics.md

 ### In-Class Exercises and Exams

-There will be periodic written in-class exercises which will be graded pass/fail.  *They will not be announced in advance and cannot be made up*, but you will be allowed to drop one score.
+There will be written in-class exercises which will be graded pass/fail.
+They will happen every Thursday starting from the second week of class.
+There will be roughly 12 in-class exercises total, and you must hand in at least 8 of them.
+There will not be in-class exercises during midterm week or final week.

 There will be an in-class midterm before spring break and a final examination during the normal final exam period slot.